Karlfunhouse/jQuery-session/part-1-selectors/README.md

 ## Questions:
 1. How do you select a single element in jQuery?
 How does this differ from vanilla JS?

+  You can select a single element by putting the id of that element in the selector area.
+We don't have to use a querySelector to access the element.

 2. What does the jQuery function return?
 How is it similar or different from a DOM Element object?

+  It returns a jQuery Object.
+The jQuery Object: The Wrapped Set: Selectors return a jQuery object known as the "wrapped set," which is an array-like structure that contains all the selected DOM elements.
+You can iterate over the wrapped set like an array or access individual elements via the indexer ($(sel)[0] for example).
+More importantly, you can also apply jQuery functions against all the selected elements.

 3. How can you select multiple elements with jQuery?

+  By chaining the elements together inside the element selector () separated by commas, all contained within a single set of quotes.

 4. How can you select multiple elements with different IDs and classes in one selector expression?

+  The same way as in question 3, separate them by commas within the same quotes.

 5. What are the different ways of chaining selectors?

+  Chaining different IDs in the selector expression then using .find() with the class name inside.

 6. How do you select elements based on different attributes?

+    You can select elements that start with a certain string by using $("[name^='value']") or elements that don't contain the value using "[name!='value']".

+    Also there's "[name*="value"]" which is an attribute contains selector.

 7. How do you select a checkbox based on its state?

+if ( elem.checked )
+if ( $( elem ).prop( "checked" ) )
+if ( $( elem ).is( ":checked" ) )

 ## Exercises: